 Recovery and Moving Forward

 While the legal process is ongoing, focus on your recovery.
 Follow your doctor’s advice, attend all medical appointments, and participate in any recommended rehabilitation.
-The goal is to return to your normal life as much as possible.
+The goal is to return to your everyday life as much as possible.

 Medical Treatment